eriklindahl/ihpcss-laplace/docs/software_engineering.rst

 own code and all the other stuff we pull in.
 We will do this below, but first we need to describe a couple of the other tools we will use.

+By default, CMake will hide most of the build output.
+If you like to see it, you can use a command like ``make VERBOSE=1``.
+For large projects you can also speed up the build by using multiple compiler threads (this assumes you have many independent source files to compile) with the argument ``-j N``, where N is the number of parallel jobs to use.
+Compilers usually benefit from SMT/hyperthreading, so you can try number up to twice the number of cores you have.
+I like to have 128 threads on my 64-core machine working on compiling my large code!

+In particular if you are a beginner it is likely most convenient to use CMake in the default way described above, but one additional feature that you might want to try out is that CMake can generate build makefiles for a large number of build systems, for instance the command-line ninja tool for Linux, Microsoft Visual Studio, or Apple's Xcode.

 Travis Continuous Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^